tristanhdez/Python-Projects/README.md

 # Python Projects

-Python Project is an Open Source to enhance your python skills.
+Python Project is Open Source to enhance your python skills.

 ## Getting Started